Ad Blocker Detected

 - Teach the child’s peers to be respectful of stimming, rather than teaching the autistic child to suppress it.

-- Occasionally, an autistic will seek stimulation from biting, hitting, or otherwise harming other people.
-In this case, it is best to speak with the special education coordinator to figure out how to control the behavior while still supporting the child’s learning.
+- Occasionally, an autistic child will seek stimulation from biting, hitting, or otherwise harming themselves or others.
+In this case, it is best to speak with the special education coordinator to figure out how to help the child use a replacement stim that does not cause harm.
+Avoid telling an autistic child not to stim.
+This can make them feel bad or ashamed of themselves.

 - You may want to explain to other class members that the autistic student is not reacting just to make others laugh, and that they do not like whatever the stimulus is.
-Autistic children are often bullied unintentionally, as neurotypical children can find their reactions amusing, and do not understand when something is negatively affecting an autistic student.
+Autistic children are often bullied unintentionally, as neurotypical children can find their reactions amusing or annoying, and do not understand when something is negatively affecting an autistic student.

 - The laws cover children who meet eligibility requirements in one of thirteen areas, whose disability negatively affects his or her educational performance, and who requires special educational services as a result of their disability.
 Autism spectrum disorder is a qualifying diagnosis.